sybrew/the-seo-framework/readme.txt

 1. Adjust the SEO settings through the SEO settings page if desired.
 Red checkboxes are rather left unchecked.
 Green checkboxes are default enabled.

 == Screenshots ==

+**Screenshots as of The SEO Framework version 2.5.0**

 1. This plugin shows you what you can improve, at a glance.
-Try to aim for all green!
+With full color vision deficiency support.
-2. Hover over any of the SEO bar's color to see how you can improve the page's SEO.
+2. Hover over any of the SEO Bar's items to see how you can improve the page's SEO.
+Red is bad, orange is okay, green is good.
+Blue is situational.
-3. The Post/Page SEO settings box.
+3. The dynamic Post/Page SEO settings Metabox.
 This box is also neatly implemented in Categories and Tags.
-(Aim for 145 to 155 characters, screenshot is outdated.)
-4. The SEO settings page Title Settings.
-Also shows you a glance of the Robots Meta Settings.
-5. The SEO settings page Home Page Settings.
+4. The SEO Settings Page.
+With over 70 settings, you are in full control.
+The Default Settings and filling in the Knowledge Graph Settings is recommended.

 == Frequently Asked Questions ==